Mormon foodways: Dietary law, fasting, and sacrament bread

 Section 89 of the Doctrine and Covenants, commonly known as the "Word of Wisdom" gives members dietary guidelines.
 It says to consume fruit seasonally, eat meat sparingly, and to eat grain, especially wheat, which is referred to as "the staff of life".
 The scripture prohibits consumption of alcohol, tobacco, and "hot drinks" (coffee and tea).
 The dietary restrictions in the Word of Wisdom were not consistently enforced until the 1900s, and in 1921 they became required for temple attendance.
-The increased enforcement in the 1920s coincided with the temperance movement, and perhaps grew from members of church leadership desiring approval from Protestants, who were generally for prohibition.
+This increased enforcement in the 1920s coincided with the temperance movement, and perhaps grew from members of church leadership desiring approval from Protestants, who were generally for prohibition.
 Pioneers in the late 1800s drank coffee, tea, and distilled spirits like whiskey.
-Pioneers also grew herbs for herbal tea, including peppermint, rose hips, jasmine, hops, and lemon balm.
+Pioneers also grew herbs for tisanes, including peppermint, rose hip, jasmine, hops, and lemon balm.
 Christie Davies postulated that since coffee and tea are not obviously bad for health, avoiding them helps Mormons solidify a collective identity that in turn provides mental and physical health benefits.
 Abstaining from coffee and tea makes it more difficult to socialize with non-Mormons, further strengthening group identity.

 The first Sunday of each month is designated for fasting, or refraining from eating or drinking, for two meals.
 Members often donate the money saved from not eating as a fast offering to help feed the poor in their area.
 Local lay leaders called bishops help distribute these funds in the form of food to local poor people through their bishop's storehouse.
 Young children and people with health issues do not usually fast.

 Women baked bread for the sacrament in Kirtland, Ohio, and later in Utah in the 1890s.
 One woman would cut the crusts off the sacrament bread and transport it on a special crystal platter, creating her own ritual from domestic work.
 Pioneers ate bread for meals, sometimes softened with molasses, and made soup with dried bread.